Eschatologue/CM_wiki/docs/lore/glossary.md

 *Weaponry*

-Boiler Rifles were early firearms used by Londoners before the discovery of Cordite.
+Boiler Rifles were ranged weapons used by Londoners before the discovery of Cordite.
 These short-lived weapons utilised high-pressure steam to propel projectiles at high speeds.
 Though less efficient than Cordite-based firearms, they served as a temporary solution in the fight against the Elves.

 ---